vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 ## In This Lab

-In this lab, you will begin by reviewing the lab prerequisites and you will run a script if needed to ensure that your Azure subscription includes the required resources.
+In this lab, you will begin by deploying the lab prerequisites to ensure that your Azure subscription includes the required resources.
 You will then create a simulated device that sends vibration telemetry to your IoT hub.
 With your simulated data arriving at IoT hub, you will implement an IoT Hub Message Route and Azure Stream Analytics job that can be used to archive data.
 The lab includes the following exercises:

 * Configure Lab Prerequisites
 * Write Code to generate Vibration Telemetry